nextauthjs/next-auth/www/docs/getting-started.md

 * The easiest way to get started is to [clone the example project](https://github.com/iaincollins/next-auth-example)
 * Choose an [OAuth provider](/providers) to try out and/or use passwordless email sign in
-* A MySQL, Postgress, MongoDB or SQLite database
+* A MySQL, Postgres, MongoDB or SQLite database

 :::tip
 You can create your own providers and use NextAuth.js with any database but to get started it's recommended to stick to one of the included providers and supported databases.